RaspiKidd/Learn/docs/Python-Projects/Rock-Paper-Scissors/Coding.md

 ## Creating the Rock Paper Scissor Variables

-:::info[What is a variable]
+:::tip[WHAT IS A VARIABLE]
 Think of a variable as a box that stores information that can be used throughout our program.
 We give variables a descriptive name so we and others can understand what is going on within our program.
 :::

-To create the rock paper scissors vairables type the following code:
+To create the rock paper scissors variables type the following code:

 ```python
     Paper = Image("99999:90009:90009:90009:99999")